Friends of the Center Research Awards

 Project: Internship At The Joseph Smith Papers Project

-Peyman Asadzadehmamaghani, Ph.D. student in Politics and Global Studies
+Peyman Asadzadehmamaghani, doctoral student, Politics and Global Studies

 Project: Patterns of Participation in Insurgency: Religious versus Leftist Groups